segmentio/segment-docs/src/connections/sources/source-functions.md

 ## Creation & Deployment

-Once you're satisfied with your Source Function, you can deploy your code by clicking the `Configure` button on the bottom right of the editor.
+Once you've completed writing your Source Function, you can create your function by clicking the `Configure` button on the bottom right of the editor.
 This brings you to a screen to name your function and optionally add additional details that will be displayed in your workspace.
 Hit `Create Function` and your Source Function will be ready to be used within your workspace.

 If you're editing an existing function, you will have the option to `Save` changes without impacting your deployed function.
 Alternatively, you can choose to `Save & Deploy` to push changes to your existing function.